 Nurses have always been an essential aspect of healthcare.
 More recently, there has been a drastic change in the healthcare needs of the U.S. It hasn’t been business as usual since the outbreak of COVID-19 earlier last year.
 With the ongoing battle of the viral impact, nurses have played a critical role in helping contain it and keep themselves, and the public, healthy.

-How Nurses Will Impact Patient Care in 2021
+How Nurses Will Impact Patient Care

 Why nurses are essential right now more than ever